NextCenturyCorporation/neon-dash/docker/README.md

 ### Download GeoTIFF data and create bind mount data directory

-Lorelei Docker supports an offline tile server for the map component via [Geoserver](http://geoserver.org/).
+Lorelei Docker supports an offline tile server for the Lorelei map component via [Geoserver](http://geoserver.org/).
 If you require an offline WMS server you will need to download the appropraite GeoTIFF data and store it in a data directory.
 Currently this build supports [Nartual Earth II](https://www.naturalearthdata.com/downloads/10m-raster-data/10m-natural-earth-2/) and [Blue Marble data](https://neo.sci.gsfc.nasa.gov/view.php?datasetId=BlueMarbleNG-TB) GeoTIFF data.

 ##### Direct GeoTIFF (raster) Data Downloads:
 + [Natrual Earth II with Shaded Relief, Water, and Drainages: 310.7MB](https://www.naturalearthdata.com/http//www.naturalearthdata.com/download/10m/raster/NE2_HR_LC_SR_W_DR.zip)
 + [Blue Marble: 10.9MB](http://neo.sci.gsfc.nasa.gov/servlet/RenderData?si=526311&cs=rgb&format=TIFF&width=3600&height=1800)

 ##### Data directory creation
 Once you have downloaded the data, extract it and create a directory that will act as the bind mount location for the Docker build.
-The root location of the directory does not matter, but the structure inside of it does.
+The root location of the directory does not matter, but the structure inside does.
 For our example directory we will name it *data*.
 Inside the data directory you will need to create a *BLUE_MARBLE* directory and/or a *NATURAL_EARTH_II* directory.
 Ensure the naming on these directories is exact.
-Lastly, put the extracted downloaded data files in their respective directories.
+Lastly, put the extracted downloaded data files in their respective sub-directories.
 Your directory structure should look something like this:

 ```
 /data